floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

 $ ./sgctl.sh update-config sg_authc.yml
 ```

 That’s it.
-If you navigate in a browser to your OpenSearch/Elasticsearch instance, you should get a basic authentication popup asking for your username and password.
+If you navigate in a browser to your Elasticsearch instance, you should get a basic authentication popup asking for your username and password.

 ## Where to go next